FarmBot-Docs/farmbot-software/v15/app/sequences/building-a-sequence.md

 # Step 2: Add commands

-Add the first command (or another sequence) to your sequence by scrolling through the options available in the command pallete or by using the search bar.
-Click a <span class="fb-add-command-button"><i class='fa fa-plus'></i></span> button to open the command pallete to add an additional sequence step at that location.
+Add the first command (or another sequence) to your sequence by scrolling through the options available in the command palette or by using the search bar.
+Click a <span class="fb-add-command-button"><i class='fa fa-plus'></i></span> button to open the command palette to add an additional sequence step at that location.

 ![add command](_images/add_command.gif)